1. Practice good personal hygiene

 Consider whether jobs need to be done during Alert Level 3 or 4 or if they can be postponed.
 Some services will still be available.
 See the list of key support services.

 If needing work done during Alert Level 3 or 4, check whether they are operating, taking online orders and delivery if you need supplies.
-Ensure everything is done within the COVID restrictions
+Services like weed spraying, crop establishment, aerial topdressing can be done under Alert level 3.
+In addition, stock sales are preferably on-line but saleyards can reopen at level 3.
+Check with the supplier prior to ensure everything is done within the COVID restrictions.

 - Check in on older relatives or vulnerable people over the phone, to make sure they have everything they need.